-Concentration: Because there are many different concentrations and focuses within the environmental science filed, it is important to be specific about the area of science in which the greatest education occurs.
+Concentration: Because there are many different concentrations and focuses within the environmental science field, it is important to be specific about the area of science in which the greatest education occurs.
 For example, an environmental science graduate applying for a position with a stream ecology firm should be sure to include the phrase “Concentration in Hydrology” if this is the case.
-Simply writing environmental science does not clearly indicate an educational expertise.
+Simply writing environmental science does not clearly indicate educational expertise.

-If the degree program had no specific concentration, but included much course work relevant to the position being applied to, candidates should consider using the phrase “focus” in place of “concentration.”
+If the degree program had no specific concentration but included much course work relevant to the position being applied to, candidates should consider using the phrase “focus” in place of “concentration.”

 For example, an environmental science graduate applying for a position with a stream ecology firm, who may not be able to use the phrase “B.S.
 Environmental Science: Concentration in Hydrology”, should consider writing “B.S.
 Environmental Science: Stream Ecology Focus” instead.

 Relevant Coursework: It is important for environmental services applicants to include a list of relevant coursework within the education field of the résumé.
 Many employers want to know rather quickly not just if the desired degree is available, but to what extent the applicant’s specific coursework relates to the work required for the position being applied.